 Card-Pool Construction Rules

-In Commoner, each player registers their young hero card and 51 cards that make up their card-pool.
-The card-pool includes 11 weapons and equipment (of common or rare), and exactly 40 cards (only common) that will start in the player’s deck.
+In Commoner, each player registers their young hero card (common or rare) and 52 cards that make up their card-pool.
+The card-pool includes arena-cards (weapons, equipment, etc. which may be common or rare), and deck-cards that will start in the player’s deck (which may only be common).

 A card is considered a common card if it has ever been printed with the common-rarity or token-rarity. (e.g. Lunging Press was printed as a common rarity in the Katsu Hero Deck, so it is considered a common card despite also being printed as a rare rarity in Crucible of War)